MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

 ## Explore Teams Toolkit for Visual Studio

 Teams Toolkit appears within Visual Studio as a workload.
-When you've created a Teams Toolkit app, you can see Teams Toolkit options in the following ways:
+When you've created a Teams Toolkit app, you can view Teams Toolkit in Visual studio in the following ways:

+You can explore the available functionalities from the Teams Toolkit task pane.
+The task pane appears only after you've created an app project using Teams Toolkit.
+If you haven't created an app using Teams Toolkit, follow the steps:

+To create an app project using Visual Studio:

+1. Open Visual Studio.
+1. Select Microsoft Teams App.
+1. Select the capability.
+1.

+* Project
+* Solution Explorer

 # [Project](#tab/prj)

-You can access Teams Toolkit under **Project**.
+You can view the Teams Toolkit from the **Project** menu, follow these steps:

 1. Select **Project** > **Teams Toolkit**.
 1. You can access different Teams Toolkit options: